 - Clive Barker's Hellraiser starts a storyline called "The Harrowing" in issue #17, where the goddess Morte Mamme chooses 7 mortal champions to be her emissaries during rescue missions, freeing mortals from the Cenobite hell dimension of the Hellraiser franchise.
 Each mortal champion receives a supernatural power along with a magic weapon.
 Her mortal champions were chosen because they had certain strengths and immunities, and not because they were born for it like The Chosen One.
 "The Harrowing" storyline finishes during Spinoff comic book series Clive Barker's The Harrowers.

 - This is the role of the "Voice"; an individual chosen by the local Genius Loci to communicate with the people that live on it.
 The one most prominently featured is the Voice of London, as her disappearance is given much attention in the story.

-- Bobby Drake temporary took this role to allow Harry and his friends to communicate with another Genius Loci, in this case a mountain spirit.
+- Bobby Drake temporarily took this role to allow Harry and his friends to communicate with another Genius Loci, in this case, a mountain spirit.

 - Dogma features Alan Rickman as an angelic character named Metatron who is also known as the "voice of god".
 But Metatron is more than a mouth piece for God.
 Metatron is also an independent agent empowered to take charge and find God again, after God goes missing mysteriously.